zalyoung/gitlab-handbook/content/handbook/total-rewards/benefits/general-and-entity-benefits/inc-benefits-us/_index.md

 <details markdown="1">

-<summary>2024 & 2025 Vision Team Member Premium Costs</summary>
+<summary>2025 Vision Team Member Premium Costs</summary>

 The following costs are monthly rates which would be deducted from your paycheck.

-*2024 Rates* and *2025 Rates*: The following costs are monthly rates which would be deducted from your paycheck
+*2025 Rates*: The following costs are monthly rates which would be deducted from your paycheck

 | Tier                     | Vision Base | Vision Buy Up |
 |--------------------------|------|------|